 Pimalai Resort and Spa also works hand-in-hand with islanders and supports local businesses such as encouraging our guests to visit:

-- Aunty Bee’s Eco Handicraft, which sells bags made from recycled products.
+- Support Aunty Bee’s Eco Handicraft, which sells bags made from recycled products.

 Rak Lanta Project

 Over the past decade, Koh Lanta has seen a substantial increase in the number of tourist arrivals on the island.
 One outcome of this growth is that waste management is now becoming a major issue due to the lack of a suitable landfill facility.
 Local authorities also face challenges in managing the problem with limited resources.